mom-ocean/MOM5/doc/web/user_guide.md

 The following list represents a sample of the FMS shared modules used by MOM.

-       time
-          manager: keeps model time and sets time dependent flags
+* time manager: keeps model time and sets time dependent flags

-       coupler:
-          used to couple MOM to other component models
+* coupler: used to couple MOM to other component models

-          I/O
-          : to read and write data in either NetCDF, ASCII, or native formats
+* I/O: to read and write data in either NetCDF, ASCII, or native formats

-          parallelization
-          tools: for passing messages across
+* parallelization tools: for passing messages across parallel processors
-          parallel processors

-          diagnostic
-          manager: to register and send fields to be written to a file for later analysis
+* diagnostic manager: to register and send fields to be written to a file for later analysis

-          field
-          manager: for integrating multiple tracers
-          and organizing their names, boundary conditions, and advection schemes
+* field manager: for integrating multiple tracers and organizing their names, boundary conditions, and advection schemes

 The FMS infrastructure (the "Siena version") forms the basis for the 2012 release of MOM.

 The Flexible Modeling System(FMS), including MOM, is free software; you can redistribute it and/or modify it and are expected to follow the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 FMS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with MOM; if not, write to:

      Free Software Foundation, Inc.
      59 Temple Place, Suite 330
      Boston, MA 02111-1307
      USA
-     or see:

 ### MOM test cases